 The United States Interagency Council on Homelessness formally recognized that Lincoln has ended Veteran Homelessness in 2018.
-This designation requires that communities have identified all Veterans experiencing homelessness, that shelter is available to any Veteran experiencing homelessness who wants it, that service-intensive transitional housing is used only in limited instances, that the community has the capacity to assist Veterans swiftly move into Permanent Housing, and that the community has resources, plans, partnerships, and system capacity in place should any Veteran become homeless or be at-risk of homelessness in the future.
+This designation, attained by 83 communities and three states across the nation, requires that communities have identified all Veterans experiencing homelessness, that shelter is available to any Veteran experiencing homelessness who wants it, that service-intensive transitional housing is used only in limited instances, that the community has the capacity to assist Veterans swiftly move into Permanent Housing, and that the community has resources, plans, partnerships, and system capacity in place should any Veteran become homeless or be at-risk of homelessness in the future.